Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ripley has seven active public transport stops, all of which are bus stops.
-There is one route serving these stops, offering a total of 152 weekly passenger trips.
-The accessibility of transport in Ripley is moderate, with residents typically located 430 meters from the nearest stop.
+These stops are served by one route in total, offering 152 weekly passenger trips combined.
+Transport accessibility is moderate, with residents living an average of 430 meters from the nearest stop.
+Most residents commute outwards daily due to Ripley's residential nature.
+Cars remain the primary mode of transport, used by 93% of residents.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport